mudspringhiker/openstreetmap_datawrangling/ReadMe.md

 ### Suggestions for Improvement of Data

-One aspect that always crop up during clean up of my data was loss of data, such as in the case above where one of two phone numbers provided gets discarded.
+One aspect that always crop up during clean up of my data was loss of data, such as in the case where one of two phone numbers provided gets discarded.
 This may be remedied by using a list as value for the field.
 However, the validation check will flag this and create an error.
 A non-SQL database might be more applicable in handling this case.

 Another problem with the data itself is the presence of more than one field names for one type of data.
 When the values of attribute 'k' was explored, there were at least two "fix me"'s as values.
 There were also more than one for phone numbers and postal codes.
 A standardization of the k values should be instituted by OpenStreetMap.
 Anything that does not fit the list of these k values should create an error upon data entry for contributors.
 Also, the format for the values might also be standardized.
 A disadvantage of such rules however, might discourage contributors causing a slow development of OSM.
 However, if an automated cleaning program is instituted, it might be ok.